jhotmann/node-rename-cli/README.md

 The new file name does not need to contain a file extension.
 If you do not specifiy a file extension the original file extension will be preserved.

-*Note: if you include periods in your new file name, you should include a file extension to prevent whatever is after the last period from becoming the new extension.*
+*Note: if you include periods in your new file name, you should include a file extension to prevent whatever is after the last period from becoming the new extension.
+I recommend using `.{{ext}}` to preserve the original file etension.*

 ## Options
  ```-h```, ```--help```: Show help